joshkuhar/save-what/README.md

 Overview
 ---------------------
-This is a single page app that estimates the future value of money.
-The values are only estimates and are displayed to encourage the user to think about their spending habits in a more, fiscally responsible way.
+This is a single page app that encourages the user to think about money differently.

 API